-She was of course a serious woman, as clipping in the press a month before the dinner attests:
+She was of course a serious woman, as this item in the press a month before the dinner attests:

 THAT MODERN GIRL: WHAT A PROFESSOR THINKS OF HER.
 “I saw a girl at lunch, the other day, take out a brush and a little bottle and begin to manicure her nails.
 To me it was utterly disgusting.”
 So said Professor Winifred Cullis, lecturing to the Efficiency Club in London, on Tuesday night. the matter of clothes,” she said, ” I am a little bored with the enormous importance that so many people ascribe to superficial appearance.
 Certainly people should look neat and are suitably clad; but, surely, that is all that matters.
 “What irritates more than anything else is to see women paying extravagant attention to their looks in all sorts of places.”

 In 1936 the Government of South Australia invited her to attend the Centennial Conference at Adelaide, and in 1937 she was a member of the British delegation to the meeting of the Indian Association for the Advancement of Science.
 In 1939 her portrait was painted by Alice Burton.
 During WW2 she travelled extensively for the Ministry of Information.